CAAPIM/apim-charts/charts/portal/README.md

 - This new version of the chart supports API Portal 5.3.3
 - Upgrade to 2.3.17 is only supported from 2.3.10 chart version as per the Portal version.
 - Updated the Openshift installation procedure through an example.
 Refer examples/portal folder.

+## 2.3.15+patch.2 General Updates
+- This new version of the chart supports API Portal 5.3.2.3
+  - Security Vulnerabilities fixed

 ## 2.3.15 General Updates
 - Adding pod annotations to all the jobs in portal.